Amable-Valdes/Landmark-Recognition-with-Keras/README.md

 I proposed it to one of my teachers and that is how i have end up doing this proyect.

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Please, open an issue to discuss what you would like to change.

-You have the data folder, where there are all the images i used to train the Neural Network, and you have 2 Neural Network Jupyter Notebooks: one to test the Neural Network on Google Colab and other to test the Neural Network on your own computer desktop (Keras and TensorFlow needed).

-Also, you have a .h5 file with the last CNN trained.
-You can load it with Keras.

-In the "dynamic_tests" folder you can watch the videos where i show the Neural Network working.

-If you read any bad translation in documentation or code send me an email with the correct sentences (^.^)
+If you read any bad translation in documentation or code send me an email with the correct sentences.

+If you believe that some part could be better explained send me an email with your questions.

-Thanks for read me!
+Thanks for read me! (^.^)